-It comes in useful if you ever have to improvise and draw something without any references to hand.
-It will also speed up your drawing skills because sketching will become more intuitive.
+Drawing from memory comes in useful if you ever have to improvise and draw something without any references to hand.
+It will also speed up your sketching skills because the drawing process will become more intuitive.

-Staying on the theme of shading, many beginners have trouble making their shading look convincing.
-The main reason is the random nature of the hatching.
+Many beginners have trouble making their shading look convincing.
+The main reason for this is the random nature of their hatching technique.

-Hatching lines in parallel look neat and tidy.
-I tend to draw diagonals from left to right and that style carried over the whole drawing gives it some coherence.
+Parallel hatching lines look neat and tidy.
+I tend to draw diagonals from left to right and carry that style over the whole drawing.
+It gives the drawing some coherence.

 If I want to darken an area I can cross-hatch the other way, in a reverse diagonal, from right to left.